 This situation may arise if the health condition of a taxpayer who was injured in the workplace fails to improve; if the worker becomes disabled, he or she may receive disability insurance and workers' compensation payments at the same time.
 When this happens, the Social Security Administration will reduce its payments to a certain level and the difference created by the workers' compensation paycheck becomes taxable.

 The workers' compensation system provides a method to receive compensation for work-related injuries.
 However, things can still get pretty complicated, especially if your injuries are severe.
 If your claim is denied or you fail to receive compensation, you may need skilled legal assistance.
-Fortunately, you can have an initial claim review for free to help determine your next steps.
+Contact a workers' compensation attorney for more information.